owenizedd/bum/README.md

    - If exists, it will use that version as active version.

 Bum release is WIP.
 For now you have to have Cargo installed.

+> This project is part of my Rust learning, expect some messy code